sunyshore/wordsmith/README.md

 All the members of our team come from many different cultural backgrounds.
 Thus, we have seen many people we know struggle to understand the text as they read, especially if English is not their primary language.
 Therefore, we were inspired to create Wordsmith to aid those with difficulties reading English, such as new English learners and those with disabilities.

 ## How we built it
-- The scraping was done using beautiful soup and requests to scrape semantic data off dictionary.com
+- The scraping was done using Beautiful Soup and requests to scrape semantic data off dictionary.com
 - FastAPI and Google Cloud platforms were used to create a Python server to host the main web scraper.
 The web scraper was also modified to provide better server functionality.
 - The front-end user interface was created using HTML, CSS, and JavaScript to create a Chrome extension.